MileHacker Logo

 Travel Insurance & Emergency Contacts

-• Travel insurance is a very good idea for all travelers.
+• Travel insurance is highly recommended for all travelers.
 It should cover medical emergencies, evacuation, trip cancellation, and misplaced baggage.
 Explore options like World Nomads or SafetyWing.

 • Keep local emergency lines: Police (17 / 105), Ambulance/Fire (14).